Tekdirfan/Matching-Algorithms/README.md

 - Logarithmic utility constraints to handle the product maximization.
 - No stability constraints, focusing solely on maximizing the Nash social welfare.

+## Parameters

+- `men_valuations` : dict
+  - A dictionary where keys are men and values are dictionaries of their valuations for each woman.
+- `women_valuations` : dict
+  - A dictionary where keys are women and values are dictionaries of their valuations for each man.

+## Returns

+- dict
+  - A dictionary representing the Nash matching, where keys are men and values are their matched women.

 ## Usage

 ```python